 - b.
-The project site is zoned R-7,000.
-This designation does not allow for agricultural uses.
-Additionally, the project site and the surrounding area are not subject to a Williamson Act contract.
+The project site is zoned R-7,000, which does not allow for agricultural uses.
+However, the property to the east and south is located in the County and zoned A-1-1, which does allow for agricultural uses.
+However, these properties are not currently utilized for agricultural production and the development of the proposed project with residential uses would not prohibit the future use of these properties for agricultural uses.
+Additionally, neither the project site, nor properties in the vicinity of the project site are under a Williamson Act contract.
 Therefore, no impacts would occur. - c-d.
 According to the City of Lancaster's General Plan, there are no forests or timberlands located within the City of Lancaster.
 Therefore, the proposed project would not result in the rezoning of forest or timberland and would not cause the loss of forest land or the conversion of forest land to non-forest land.
 Therefore, no impacts would occur. - e.
 See responses to Items IIa-d.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact III.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan?
-X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
-X c) Expose sensitive receptors to substantial pollutant concentrations?
-X d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
-X
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? х

 - a.
 Development proposed under the City's General Plan would not create air emissions that exceed the Air Quality Management Plan (GPEIR pgs.
 5.5-21 to 5.5-22).
 The project site is designated as UR and zoned R-7,000.
-Single-family homes are a permitted use under this zone.
-As such, any emissions associated with the proposed project have already been accounted for and the proposed project would not conflict with or obstruct the implementation of the Air Quality Management Plan and no impacts would occur. - b.
-The project site is within the boundary of the Antelope Valley Air Quality Management District (AVAQMD) and therefore, is subject to compliance with the thresholds established by the AVAQMD.
-These thresholds were provided in the AVAQMD's "California Environmental Quality Act and Federal Conformity Guidelines" document, dated August 2016.
-The thresholds have been summarized below in Table 3.
+Residential subdivisions are a permitted use under this zone and the project is consistent with the General Plan and Zoning Code.
+As such, any emissions associated with the proposed project has been accounted for and the proposed project would not conflict with or obstruct the implementation of the Air Quality Management Plan and no impacts would occur. - b.
+The project site is within the boundary of the Antelope Valley Air Quality Management District (AVAQMD) and therefore, are subject to compliance with the thresholds established by the AVAQMD.
+These thresholds were provided in the AVAQMD's California Environmental Quality Act (CEQA) and Federal Conformity Guidelines document, dated August 2016.
+These thresholds have been summarized below in Table 3.